Die Hard Trilogy

-Die Hard Trilogy is an action video game based on the first three installments of the Die Hard series of action movies.
-Die Hard Trilogy features three games in one, each based on a movie installment and featuring a different genre and gameplay style.
+Die Hard Trilogy is an action video game developed by Probe Entertainment and published by Fox Interactive in North America and distributed by Electronic Arts (EA) in Europe for the PlayStation, Sega Saturn and Microsoft Windows.
+The game is based on the first three installments of the Die Hard series of action movies, with each film entry being represented through a different gameplay genre.

 The game was well received and would eventually become a PlayStation Greatest Hits and PlayStation Platinum game.
 Die Hard Trilogy also inspired a sequel entitled Die Hard Trilogy 2: Viva Las Vegas.
-The sequel retained the three different playing styles, but featured a spin-off storyline that was not connected to the movie series.
+The sequel retained the three different playing styles but featured a spin-off storyline that was not connected to the movie series.

 Gameplay

 Die Hard

 Die Hard is a third-person shooter.
 The player battles terrorists and rescues hostages in the Nakatomi Plaza, which is the setting of the first film in the series.

 Die Hard 2: Die Harder

 Die Hard 2: Die Harder is presented as an on rails-shooter, where the player must stop terrorists who have taken over Dulles Airport from the second film.

 Players control the crosshair with a gamepad, light gun, or mouse.
 Die Hard Trilogy was one of the few light gun games available for the PlayStation that was not compatible with Namco's GunCon/G-Con 45 controller or GunCon 2.
 However, it was compatible with Sega's Stunner light gun for the Saturn version.